Whether you are planning a stand-alone mystery or an entire

 series, the setting of your cozy will play a large role in the success of your

+story.
 Before you even start writing, it’s a good idea to give serious thought

 to the world of your sleuth and how this world will interact with the other elements of